lordofscripts/go-roundrobin/README.md

 * Given that a `Pop()` on an empty queue *may* block (user-defined), he introduced a user-defined *deadline*.
 * Consolidated errors that are globally-defined
+* Has a bug in its `Len()` method though! which Serge already fixed after I filed an issue.
+  Unfortunately, M. Hadi's repository has disabled issues.
+* I believe he also has a bug in his Push method that instead checks `whenEmpty` rather than `whenFull`, but again, there is no way to report problems with his code.

 I needed a ring queue for runes only, and loved the benchmarking.
 I was curious about the performance differences between Serge's generics version, and a concrete rune